kyma-project/kyma/docs/kyma/docs/032-gs-cluster-installation.md

 ## Overview

-This Getting Started guide shows developers how to to quickly deploy Kyma on a cluster.
+This Getting Started guide shows developers how to quickly deploy Kyma on a cluster.
 Kyma installs on a cluster using a proprietary installer based on a [Kubernetes operator](https://coreos.com/operators/).
 The document provides prerequisites, instructions on how to install Kyma on a cluster and verify the deployment, as well as the troubleshooting tips.

 >**NOTE:** To learn how to install Kyma on a [Gardener](https://github.com/gardener/gardener) cluster, see the **Install Kyma on Gardener** document.